leangjia/blender_docs/manual/render/cameras.rst

    Size of the camera visualization in the 3D Viewport.
 This setting has **no** effect on the render output of a camera.
 The camera visualization can also be scaled using the standard Scale :kbd:`S` transform key.

+Show
    Limits
       Shows a line which indicates *Start* and *End Clipping* values.
    Mist
       Toggles viewing of the mist limits on and off.
       The limits are shown as two connected white dots on the camera line of sight.
       The mist limits and other options are set in the *World* panel, in the :ref:`Mist section <render-cycles-integrator-world-mist>`.
    Sensor
       Displays a dotted frame in camera view.
    Name
       Toggle name display on and off in camera view.

-Passepartout
-^^^^^^^^^^^^

-This option darkens the area outside of the camera's field of view.

-Alpha
-   Controls the transparency of the passepartout mask.

 .. _bpy.types.Camera.show_composition: